Nishanth-Girish/Machine-Learning/README.md

 # Machine-Learning
-Pyhton demonstrations of some selected concepts used in Machine Learning such as Logistic Regression, PCA, KNN, K-Means, Fuzzy c-means, SVM, Decision Trees etc.
+Python demonstrations of some selected concepts used in Machine Learning such as Logistic Regression, PCA, KNN, K-Means, Fuzzy c-means, SVM, Decision Trees etc.